Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Introduction

 \section{Introduction}

 Overcompensation, which describes the phenomenon in which the total population of a species increases after experiencing removal or culling \citep{schroder2014less}, has become an increasingly important concept in ecology.
-This phenomenon, also termed the ``hydra effect,'' states that a population increases in response to an \textit{increased} death or removal rate \citep{abrams2009does,mcintire2018can,schroder2014less}.
-There are multiple hypotheses for the mechanism underlying overcompensation, including the removal of apical dominance \citep{aarssen1995hypotheses,wise2008applying,lennartsson2018growing} in plant stem populations, development of resistance to herbivory \citep{wise2005beyond} in plant populations, and reduction of competition or cannibalism in animal populations \citep{grenfell1992overcompensation,grosholz2021stage}.
+This phenomenon, also termed the ``hydra effect,'' states that a population increases in response to an \textit{increased} death or removal rate \citep{schroder2014less,abrams2009does,mcintire2018can}.
+These overcompensation effects have been shown to arise in European green crab \citep{grosholz2021stage}, perch \citep{ohlberger2011stage} populations, and \textit{Tribolium} beetles \citep{Hastings_Costantino1987,Hastings1987}.
+Overcompensation to selective harvesting is often seen in many tree \citep{harvesting_palm_2003} and fish populations \citep{WEIDEL,ZIPKIN}.
+Apical dominance in botany \citep{AD2017,AD2023}, whereby a central stem dominates secondary stems can also give rise to a type of pruning-induced overcompensation.

-There are several mathematical models based on these proposed mechanisms.
+There are multiple hypotheses for the mechanism underlying overcompensation, including the removal of apical dominance \citep{aarssen1995hypotheses,wise2008applying,lennartsson2018growing} in plant stem populations, development of resistance to herbivory \citep{wise2005beyond} in plant populations, reduction of competition or cannibalism in animal populations \citep{grenfell1992overcompensation,grosholz2021stage}, and stage-specific interactions \citep{Hastings_Costantino1987,Hastings1987,sorenson2021intra,liz2022stability} Other attempts to explain overcompensation also often rely on the interplay between multiple species, including consumer-resource competition.
 For example, a three-compartment consumer-resource model which tracks the amount of food, the number of predators, and the food consumption rate has been used to construct a model exhibiting ``overcompensation'' arising in the form of time-periodic increases and decreases of the total predator population \citep{pachepsky2008between}.
 Extensions of such consumer-resource models that incorporate intraspecific cannibalism in which adults prey on juveniles when food is scarce have also been used to demonstrate overcompensation \citep{de2007food}.
 Such consumer-resource models are constructed for animal populations and assume overcompensation arises when resources are abundant.